 – A gradual increase in the number of hairs shed each day, you will notice more hair on your brush, clothes and in the shower.

 – Thinning hair on the scalp

 – Bald patches

 – Hair loss or thinning on the face, arms, legs and pubic area.

 Does menopause cause wiry, brittle or frizzy hair?

 Your oil glands produce less oil and sebum thanks to the hormone changes in menopause.
-Sebum coats the hair and helps protect it against damage and with its decline your hair becomes drier and more brittle.
+Sebum coats the hair and helps protect it against damage and with its decline your menopause hair texture becomes drier and more brittle.